“I don’t think I have a problem, but those around me are telling me I do. How do I know if I’m addicted to prescription pills?”

 Sometimes you’ll even hear that your loved one needs to “hit rock bottom” before treatment can be effective.
-Believing that one has to hit rock bottom in order to receive professional help is one of many dangerous myths that’s circulated out there.
+Believing that one has to hit rock bottom in order to receive professional help is one of many dangerous myths that has been circulated.
 If you’ve sent your loved one to treatment before, like most have, you’ve certainly heard this at least once.
 Or maybe you’ve thought it yourself after the last round of treatment didn’t seem to work yet again!

-Because prescription pill abuse has become a major crisis nationwide and everyone seems to have advice or opinions on the best solutions, whether they are experts or not, many misconceptions are floating around out there.
+Because prescription pill abuse is a major crisis nationwide and everyone seems to have advice or opinions on the best solutions, whether they are experts or not, many misconceptions tend to float around.
 As a parent seeking what’s best for your child, you need to separate fact from fiction.

 Myth #1: Addiction Is an Either/or Situation

 Many tend to look at addiction in a black or white scenario, you’re either addicted to a certain substance or you’re not.
 In reality, those who are abusing drugs go through a progression of experimentation, which can lead to a more dangerous path if the behavior continues.

 Addiction exists on a spectrum and the danger it poses to one’s life can increase over time-based continued use, life struggles, underlying mental health disorders, and the influence of the people one spends time with.

 It’s safe to say that most who take an opioid of some sort do not have the intent of becoming addicted and potentially ruining their life.
 In fact, most people who take opioids do not become addicted.
 Many people you know have probably received some kind of pain pills from their dentist, a doctor, after surgery, etc. They didn’t end up addicted.